Skip to main content

 3.1.1 Single-Semester Leave

 Students who have completed at least one year (three consecutive semesters) of study at BYU–Hawaii may apply for a one-semester leave of absence if they can demonstrate that returning out of the normal sequence would not impact their regular progress toward graduation within the four-year limit.
 Students are expected to attend classes during all three semesters each year.
-The request for a one-semester leave and the plan for returning must be approved by the Dean of Students.
+The request for a one-semester leave and the plan for returning must be approved by the dean of students.
 Rules and regulations applicable to international visa holders may prohibit voluntary leaves under this section.
 Students who take a leave under this section may lose priority in housing and will not be eligible for a partial or complete refund of tuition and/or fees.

 3.1.2 Voluntary Leave for Medical/Psychological Reasons

-If a voluntary leave is approved, prior to the leave the Dean of Students will prepare leave documentation that specifies: (a) the anticipated duration of the leave; (b) conditions or restrictions for return which are designed to assist the student to succeed in the university environment; and (c) options for extension, if any.
-In general, voluntary leaves under this section must fit within four years.
-However, the Dean of Students may extend that time if warranted subject to the policies of the institution, in addition to the voluntary leave, arrangements may be made for: partial or complete refund of tuition and/or fees; deferral of scholarships or loans (e.g., IWORK); incomplete grades or other academic accommodations, or modifications to dining and/or housing contracts.
+However, the dean of students may extend that time if warranted subject to the policies of the institution, in addition to the voluntary leave, arrangements may be made for: partial or complete refund of tuition and/or fees; deferral of scholarships or loans (e.g., IWORK); incomplete grades or other academic accommodations, or modifications to dining and/or housing contracts.
 Rules and regulations applicable to international visa holders may prohibit or limit voluntary leaves under this section.

-3.1.3 Involuntary Withdrawal
+3.2 Involuntary Withdrawal

-a. poses a credible substantial risk of harm to individuals within the university community; or
+1. poses a credible substantial risk of harm to individuals within the university community; or

-b. substantially impedes the lawful activities of other members of the campus community or the educational processes or functions of the university.
+2. substantially impedes the lawful activities of other members of the campus community or the educational processes or functions of the university.

-3.2 Individualized Assessment
+3.3 Individualized Assessment

-In determining whether a student presents a credible substantial risk of harm to individuals within the university community, the BIT in a timely manner will make an individualized assessment of the individual based on a reasonable judgment that relies upon current medical or other specialized knowledge and available objective evidence to ascertain the following:
+In determining whether a student presents a credible substantial risk of harm to individuals within the university community, the CARE Team in a timely manner will make an individualized assessment of the individual based on a reasonable judgment that relies upon current medical or other specialized knowledge and available objective evidence to ascertain the following:

 • the nature, duration, and severity of the risk of harm;